NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Q-Metal Morphoid.md

 abilities_mid:
   - name: ""
   - name: "Flame Shroud"
-    desc: "`pf2:0`  **Trigger** The q-metal morphoid is exposed to fire\n**Effect** The exterior of the morphoid's body is covered in flames for 1d4 rounds.
+    desc: "`pf2:0`  **Trigger** The q-metal morphoid is exposed to fire\n* * *\n\n**Effect** The exterior of the morphoid's body is covered in flames for 1d4 rounds.
 This adds 1d6 fire damage to the morphoid's melee unarmed attacks.
 Additionally, adjacent creatures that hit the morphoid with a melee attack, as well as creatures that touch the morphoid or hit the morphoid with an unarmed attack take 1d6 fire damage.
-If a q-metal morphoid causes creatures or objects to catch fire, water isn't an effective means to end the persistent damage from the chemical fire.\n[[Effects/Effect_ Flame Shroud|Effect: Flame Shroud]]"
+If a q-metal morphoid causes creatures or objects to catch fire, water isn't an effective means to end the persistent damage from the chemical fire.\n\n[[Effects/Effect_ Flame Shroud|Effect: Flame Shroud]]"

   - name: "Q-Powder"
     desc: " (aura) 20 feet.
 A powder cloud surrounds the morphoid, choking the lungs of enemies.
 A breathing creature that enters the cloud must succeed at a DC 31 Fortitude check save.
-On a failure, the creature is Sickened 1 and on a critical failure, the creature is Sickened 2.
+On a failure, the creature is [[undefined]] and on a critical failure, the creature is [[undefined]].
 Afterward, the creature is temporarily immune for 1 minute.
 The powder is suppressed underwater or while the morphoid's Flame Shroud is active."

 attacks:
   - name: ""